linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 Applications: consumer choice theory, producer theory, general equilibrium, game theory.
 We will see this theorem in dynamic programming too.

-2.6.
-The Separating Hyperplane Theorem.
+### 2.6.
+The Separating Hyperplane Theorem

 Hyperplanes, separation, the theorem, the proof.
 Applications: the 2'nd Welfare Theorem (existence of prices), existence of Lagrange multipliers [pass through saddle points and the simplest form of the Kuhn-Tucker theorem].
 We did the basic duality theorem with applications to the recovery of preferences and technology from demand and supply behavior.

-# 2.7.
-Problems.
+# ### 2.7.
+Problems

 Problem 2.1.  $1_A(x)$  is the indicator function of a set  $A$ , taking the value 1 when  $x \in A$  and taking the value 0 otherwise.
 Show that  $(X, \rho)$  is a metric space when  $X$  is non-empty and  $\rho(x, y) = 1_{\{x \neq y\}}(x, y)$ .